r7kamura/amazon_url_shortener/README.md

 # amazon-url-modifier
-Modify URL when you access to any product page in amazon.co.jp.
+A chrome-extension to modify URL when you access to any product page in amazon.co.jp.

 ## Example
 ```